sst/sst/www/docs/packages/node.md

 #### `Handler`

 A generic handler that takes the type of Lambda event and the underlying handler function.

-This allows it provide proper typesafety for the event object and the return object.
+This allows it to provide proper typesafety for the event object and the return object.
 It also starts up SST's context system allowing you to use our [`Hooks`](#hooks) in your application code.

 ```js
 import { Handler } from "@serverless-stack/node/context";